ibm-cloud-docs/hp-virtual-servers/security_vs.md

 You must manually configure `logrotate` and `journald` to leave a small percentage of the file systems free.
 To do this, configure `SystemKeepFree=15%` in `/etc/systemd/journald.conf`.

 Check regularly that a percentage of the file system is still free.
 For the `logrotatation` configuration, make sure that your log files do not get too big.
 Compress and remove log files (or move them to your data volume) before they break your system.

+Logging configuration recommendations:
+- Create a non-root user for each application and run each application with that non-root user.
+- Configure the application's logging and logrotation as the user who runs the application.